 The investment objective and policy of each Fund is set out in Appendix II and details of eligible security and derivative markets on which the Funds may invest are detailed in Appendix III.
-A summary of the investment powers and restrictions applicable to each Fund is set out in Appendix III.

 The assets of each Fund are treated as separate from those of every other Fund and will be invested with the aim of achieving the investment objective and in accordance with the policy of that Fund.
 They must also be invested so as to comply with the investment and borrowing powers and restrictions set out in the FCA Rules, the Instrument of Incorporation of the Company and this Prospectus.